TL;DR

 Facebook: The Godfather of Social Media

+Facebook is a social networking service and social media platform that connects billions of users worldwide.
 We're honestly not sure what more we can say about Facebook.

-- 2.3 billion active monthly users (a quarter of the world population!)
+| Active Monthly Users | 2.3 billion (a quarter of the world population!) |

-- 68% of the world's adults who report using social media use Facebook
+| User Base | 68% of the world's adults who report using social media use Facebook |

 If you have a target audience, you'll likely be able to find them on Facebook.
 The number one benefit is pretty apparent here, reach.
 Their business pages have been improving recently, and the feature set is impressive.
 Product listings, on-page e-Commerce capabilities, customer polls, and custom mailing list segmentation are just a few.
 If you can think of something to do on your Facebook page, there's likely a feature supporting it.